abinit/abinit/doc/topics/_GWR.md

 ---
-description: How to perform a GWR calculations
+description: How to perform a GWR calculation
 authors: MG
 ---
 <!--- This is the source file for this topics.
 Can be edited. -->